chamithlkml/toucantech-demo/README.md

 - Select a school from the dropdown menu and it will list members of the school if found.

 ![View Members](screenshots/view-members.png)

+## Usage of Laravel Cache
+Since the list of schools needs to be loaded in multiple pages schools array is loaded to the cache.
+The schools list in cache is subjected to updated whenever a new school created, updated or deleted via the School model.